mdazharsohail452-oss/X-O-game-repo/README.md

 Smooth animations and color transitions for better UX.

 Technologies Used
-HTML5 for structure
+HTML for structure

-CSS3 for styling and responsiveness
+CSS for styling and responsiveness

 JavaScript (ES6) for game logic and interactivity